xpertdreamer/stalloc/README.md

 _(RULE2)_ If not, search for free block.
 If free blocks doesn`t exist -> expand heap according to RULE1

-_(RULE3)_ After each useful block should exist one 32-byte meta header, that contains some useful data about current block and ptr to the next block.
+_(RULE3)_ Before each useful block should exist one 32-byte meta header, that contains some useful data about current block and ptr to the next block.

 _(RULE4)_ I don't care about memory fragmentation and other blah-blah-blah stuff.
 Common it's recreational-learning project, I`m not a professor.